 You’re at square one, staring at a session of unmixed tracks.
 Where do you go from here?
 In the video below, learn how to mix your track and even get a rough master ready, all with core mixing and mastering tools like Neutron for mixing, Nectar for vocal processing and Ozone for mastering.
-Don’t forget to check out all of these amazing tools and more in the brand new Music Production Suite 2.1.
+Don’t forget to check out all of these amazing tools and more in Music Production Suite 3.

 The first thing to do is import your session files into a blank DAW to get ready for initial level balance, but what do you do from here?
 What you don’t do is reach for an EQ, dive into compression, or add time-based effects like reverb or delay.
 The first step is all about setting levels.